nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 For sysbuild examples, `sysbuild.cmake` is also involved to get the list file or linked application.
 After copying all files, the paths in the list file will be updated to that in the output directory.
 It will also collected all example level `prj.conf` files and combine them into one.
 When the user specifies the `--bf` option, the extension invokes the CMake configuration phase to generate trace logs and produce a final `.config` file.
 It then analyzes the output to determine which project segments and files the build uses.
 The `--bf` option enables the extension to parse the `include` function within the example's CMakeLists.txt.
-Hence, to ensure a SDK repository example can be successfully exported to a freestanding exmaple, it have to comply with following rules:
+Hence, to ensure an SDK repository example can be successfully exported as a Freestanding example, it must comply with following rules:

 1. Record files with mcuxsdk provided cmake extensions [`mcux_add_source/mcux_add_include`](../build_system/Build_System.md#source-and-include).
-2. Explicitly add example common sources in the example's `CMakeLists.txt`.
+2. Explicitly add common source files in the example's `CMakeLists.txt`.
 Do not add them in `reconfig.cmake` or another cmake file.
 3. Do not add board related files like pin mux and clock config in example's `CMakeLists.txt`.
 4. Do not record duplicated source files in `reconfig.cmake`.
 5. Do not record duplicated source files in `CMakelists.txt` and project segments used in the `prj.conf`.